 A boatload of zucchini is never a problem around here as we enjoy it so many ways.
 You can find one of my favorite recipes here for funfetti zucchini bread, but today we are going with an Italian spin on the loaf.
-It was a challenge to get it right.
+It was a challenge to get Italian style zucchini bread right.

 The next loaf required a dramatic decrease in baking soda (from 2 teaspoons to 1), oil (from 1 cup to 1/2 cup) and sugar (1 1/4 cups to 3/4 cup) and the addition of 1 tablespoon of lemon juice and the results were deliciously amazing.
 First, the aroma is super nutty and the flavor is bright with citrus and just a touch of sweetness.
 The texture is perfectly light without any greasy feel.
 Bonus points for a perfect rise without sinking.
 My husband described it as “fresher tasting”.Print